danijmoss/contactmanager-redux/README.md

-Contact Manager App
+# Contact Manager App
-Simple CRUD (Create, Read, Update, Delete) app showing a list of user contact information.
-This app was created using React, Redux, and the JONPlaceholder API.
+Simple CRUD (Create, Read, Update, Delete) app showing a list if user contact information.
+This app was created using React, Redux, and the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).